Trinidad Escobar

 Citizen Science & More

-Trinidad is Autistic and ADHD.
-She aims to communicate to the public about disabilities like her own.
+Trinidad is a savant-Autistic and ADHD.
+This means that she was born with certain skills and knowledge.
+She aims to communicate to the public about disabilities and gifts like her own.
 She served for eight years as an independent living aid and direct supported living staff for adults with developmental disabilities.
 Her life in the disabled community shapes her perception of the world.

 Trinidad taught elementary science and art classes at Chabot Space and Science Center in Oakland, CA because of her passion for S.T.E.A.M. programs.
 She is a citizen scientist who participates in backyard and local conservation research in the Bay Area.
 Her backyard is a functioning outdoor lab and mini astrobiology observatory for Anton Data Report.